jhs/build-couchdb/README.md

 e.g. creates the directory `geocouch` in your current directory.

+For **side-by-side installs** there is a small shortcut to avoid rebuilding Erlang: use the `couchdb_build` variable instead, which will install CouchDB separately from its dependencies.
+Just remember never to move or delete the dependencies!

+    rake install=/dependencies/go/here couchdb_build=/but/couch/goes/here

 ### Get a manifest of all the components

 To get a better idea of exactly what is going on, add a `manifest` parameter.